morteng/SF4/VALIDATION.md

 - Return appropriate status codes:
   - 400 for validation/database errors
   - 200 for success
-  - Maintain error status codes through redirects
+- Render templates directly for error responses to preserve flash messages
 - Ensure validation errors are properly propagated to form errors
 - Log details including error messages
 - Use enums for user feedback with appended error details when needed